-Once I print out digital block pattern I draft the jacket with the style lines on the body and sleeves, this will also be my template when I’m sewing the pieces of fabric together to form the parts of the jacket.
+Once I print out digital block pattern and draft the jacket with the style lines on the body and sleeves.
+This will also be my template when I’m sewing the pieces of fabric together to form the parts of the jacket.

-Position the fabric samples on the pattern template to decide where each colour fabric will be.
+I positioned the fabric samples on the pattern template to decide where each colour and fabric will be.

-Cut out your pattern pieces, use tailors chalk to mark the wrong side of the fabric.
+Cut out your pattern pieces with a 1cm seam allowance and use tailors chalk to mark the wrong side of the fabric.

-Cut one side of the back in check fabric and mirror that piece and cut out.
+Cut one side of the back in check fabric, mirror that piece of check fabric and cut out the other side.

-Fuse the back of the AM velvet initials with medium weight stay flex.
+Fuse the back of the AM velvet initials with medium weight stay flex (fusible interlining).

-The AM initials wrap around the body to the back.
-Press your seams open.
+The AM initials wrap around the body from the front to the back.
+Use a velvet board and press your seams open.

-Use the template or pattern to check how the fabric patches are arranged ready to be sewn together.
+Use the template or pattern pieces to check how the fabric patches are arranged on the front, back and sleeves ready to be sewn together.

 Add shoulder roll and shoulder pads.
 I used scrap fabrics from my stash to make this half scale jacket.